 Georgia does not issue business licenses at the state-level, but you may need to obtain a business license from the county (or city) where your business is located.

 You’ll need to contact your county and/or city to determine your licensing requirements.
 Check out Georgia Municipal Association: Member Cities for contact information.

-Georgia LLCs may be required to register for one (or more) tax specific identification number, permits, and/or licenses.
+Georgia LLCs may be required to register for one (or more) tax specific identification numbers, permits, and/or licenses.
 You can register online through the Georgia Tax Center (GTC).
 Please see Georgia Department of Revenue: tax registration for more details.